-Coping With MS Fatigue
+How to Cope With MS Fatigue

-I’ve written a lot about fatigue in MS over the years as it’s one of the most common and debilitating symptoms we can suffer from.
+I’ve written a lot about fatigue in MS over the years as it is one of the most common and debilitating symptoms we can suffer from.
 I have a friend with MS who had to give up work as she found herself hiding in the restrooms, unable to function as the fatigue got so bad.

 What Does MS Fatigue Feel Like?

 Many people equate fatigue to being tired, mainly because this is the closest human condition non-MSers can relate to.
-When I’m suffering from fatigue, I certainly feel tired, but there’s more to it than that and I find it helpful to break it down into different parts of the body and examine the impact it can have on each part.
+When I’m suffering from fatigue, I certainly feel tired, but there is more to it than that and I find it helpful to break it down into different parts of the body and examine the impact it can have on each part.

-Cognitive fatigue or “Cog Fog” feels to me like cotton wool has replaced different key parts of my brain.
+Cognitive fatigue, or cog fog, feels to me like cotton wool has replaced different key parts of my brain.
 I can have trouble holding a thought in my head or thinking a thought through.
 It’s like when a computer is working slowly, and I find things like cooking difficult when I feel like this.

-Planning when to put different elements of a meal into the oven or microwave, so it all comes together at the same time seems like an impossible task, and I find I have to walk through it slowly in my head a few times till I imagine how it will work out.
+Planning when to put different elements of a meal into the oven or microwave, so it all comes together at the same time seems like an impossible task, and I find I have to walk through it slowly in my head a few times until I imagine how it will work out.

 Speech problems can also occur where my mouth feels heavy and getting words out can be difficult.
 Finding even the simplest correct word can also be a struggle.

-Hands and Arms
+2. Hands and Arms